nullobject/de10-nano-z80/README.md

-# DE10 Nano Counter
+# DE10 Nano Z80 CPU

-A simple counter example written in VHDL for DE10 Nano.
+A simple Z80 CPU example written in VHDL for the D10 Nano

 Compiling: